clux/modul8/docs/api.md

  It must take either a function to pipe the tree to, or a filepath to write it out to.

  The additional boolean methods, `prefix()` and `suffix()` simply control the layout of the printed dependency tree.
- The prefix refers to the domain (dom::) prefix that may or may not have been used in the require, and similarly, suffix refers to the file extension.
+ Prefix refers to the domain (name::) prefix that may or may not have been used in the require, and similarly, suffix refers to the file extension.
  Defaults for thes are : `{prefix: true, suffix: false}`.

 ### Environment Conditionals